mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 	If you find the drivers named "enclave" and "provision" (or "sgx_enclave" and "sgx_provision") in `/dev/`, you are good to go!

-	!!! info
-		+ If the command fails with an `in-kernel support` error, this means the drivers are already installed in `/dev/sgx/`.

 	If you have a kernel version **below 5.11**, you should upgrade to a newer version, or you can download the drivers' binaries directly from the official intel repository by following the steps below:

 	```bash